 - Use your hands to shape the dough into a rectangle and lightly flour the top of the dough.
 Do not use too much flour, just enough to keep the rolling pin from sticking.

 - Roll the dough out to 1/2-inch thick.
 Use a 2-inch round cookie cutter to cut out the cookies.
-Place the cookies on a parchment-lined cookie sheet about 1-inch apart.
-Prick each cookie in the center with a fork.
+Place the cookies on a parchment-lined board or cookie sheet.
+Prick each cookie in the center with the tines of a fork.
 Pricking the cookies will ensure they bake in the center.

 - Reroll the cookie dough and continue to cut out cookies until all the dough has been used.
 You might have a small piece left over.

 - Chill the dough in the refrigerator for at least 20 minutes.
-Chilling the dough will help the cookies hold their shape when baking.
+Chilling the dough will help the cookies hold their shape while baking.

 - Bake the cookies for 25-30 minutes.
 The bottom of the cookies will be lightly golden brown.